 Current road closures

-There are no current road closures.
+There are currently no road closures.

-There are no current road closures.
+There are currently no road closures.

 |Road name||Location||Activity||Expected start date||Estimated completion date|